 User Acceptance Testing (UAT) is a type of testing performed by the end user or the client to verify/accept the software system before moving the software application to the production environment.
 UAT is done in the final phase of testing after functional, integration and system testing is done.

-The main purpose of this testing is to validate the end to end business flow.
-It does NOT focus on the cosmetic errors, Spelling mistakes or System testing.
-This testing is carried out in separate testing environment with production like data setup.
-It is a kind of black box testing where two or more end users will be involved.
+The main Purpose of UAT is to validate end to end business flow.
+It does not focus on cosmetic errors, spelling mistakes or system testing.
+User Acceptance Testing is carried out in a separate testing environment with production-like data setup.
+It is kind of black box testing where two or more end-users will be involved.

 Acceptance Testing and V-Model